MAKO Interactive Orthopedic System

 What is MAKO®?

-MAKO® Partial Knee Resurfacing and MAKO® Total Hip Replacement are enabled by the surgeon controlled MAKO® robotic arm system, offering increased accuracy to optimize surgical results.
+MAKO® Total or Partial Knee Replacement and MAKO® Total Hip Replacement are enabled by the surgeon controlled MAKO® robotic arm system, offering increased accuracy to optimize surgical results.

 MAKO® Partial Knee Resurfacing